sovrin-foundation/libsovtoken/doc/data_structures.md

 ## method: indy_parse_payment_response
 This API call is handled by LibSovToken parse_payment_response_handler.
 ### inputs:
+    command_handle: Command handle to map callback to caller context.
+    payment_method: payment method to use
     resp_json: This is an example of the JSON that will be returned from the ledger after submitting a payment request.

 resp_json